Biodiversity Net Gain: Achieving BNG

 In order to obtain planning permission for a development from your local planning authority, you must be able to prove that you are taking the correct measures to increase biodiversity net gain.
 One of the first steps in this process is to book an experienced ecologist to create and develop a biodiversity net gain plan.

-Depending on the ecologist’s findings within a biodiversity net gain assessment, the BNG plan will help to determine natural elements that could potentially be at risk as a result of the development project and any mitigation methods to prevent these outcomes from occurring.
+Depending on the ecologist’s findings within a BNG assessment, the BNG plan will help to determine natural elements that could potentially be at risk as a result of the development project and any mitigation methods to prevent these outcomes from occurring.

 How can Collington Winter assist?

-Please get in touch if you would like further information about Biodiversity Net Gain or Landscape Management Plans.
-We are happy to offer free CPD sessions on the Biodiversity Net Gain Principles and how we can help your schemes achieve this.
+Please get in touch if you would like further information about BNG.
+We can also develop land management plans.
+We are happy to offer free CPD sessions on the BNG principles and how we can help your schemes achieve this.